jpruiz84/bpmp-virt/README.md

 			status = "okay";
 		    };

     Also, you will need to add the alias for the uarta node.
 This code must be inserted after the uarta definition.
 For instance at the end of the root block

 		aliases {
 		  serial0 = &uarta;
 		};

-   Note again that steps 8 -9 are available as a patchfile described in step 7.
+    Note again that steps 8 -9 are available as a patch file described in step 7.

 10. Compile the amended guest Device Tree

 		dtc -Idts -Odtb uarta-qemu-8.1.0.dts -o uarta-qemu-8.1.0.dtb

 11. Also, you will need to allow unsafe interrupts Either type as sudo

 		echo 1 > /sys/module/vfio_iommu_type1/parameters/allow_unsafe_interrupts
-     			cat /sys/module/vfio_iommu_type1/parameters/allow_unsafe_interrupts

 	or add this kernel boot parameter in /boot/extlinux/extlinux.conf

 		vfio_iommu_type1.allow_unsafe_interrupts=1

 	After reboot, you can check the status with

 		cat /sys/module/vfio_iommu_type1/parameters/allow_unsafe_interrupts

 	or with

 		modinfo vfio_iommu_type1

 	You need to bind the uarta serial port to vfio-platform

 		echo vfio-platform > /sys/bus/platform/devices/3100000.serial/driver_override
 		echo 3100000.serial > /sys/bus/platform/drivers/vfio-platform/bind

 	You can check if binding is successful with:

 		ls -l /sys/bus/platform/drivers/vfio-platform/3100000.serial

     A symbolic link should be present.

 12. Finally you can run your VM.
 Use the following environment variables and Qemu command.
     Qemu monitor will be on pty, VM console will be in the startup terminal: